muzmu/jonah/README.md

 Attestable Container Build will provide a monitoring service to record network connections and file accesses during a container build process.
 The high level implementation will:

-- **Track the whole construction of the container and ensure transparency**
+- **Track the whole construction of the container and ensure transparency and observable to the final user of the image**
 - **Provide reviewable documentation of the build process**
 - **Allow for efficient audits of the build process**